-As a project manager you should not fall into the trap of niceties and believing if you are friend with everybody, the project will move forward faster.
+As a project manager, you should not fall into the trap of niceties and believing if you are friends with everybody, the project will move forward faster.

 Your team should respect you and accept your leadership because of your qualities and your experience, not because they think you are their friends.